 Each year we may offer a couple of sales which are announced a week or two before the sale takes place.
 To ensure you don’t miss out, follow The Center for AAC & Autism or the PRC Facebook pages, or join the LAMP Words for Life Users Group on Facebook.
 You can also get notifications on Twitter (@AACandAustim).

-The LAMP Words for Life is available through the School Volume Purchasing Program.
+The LAMP Words for Life is available through Apple's School Manager Program.
 When purchased in bulk (20+), a 50% discount is available.

 How Many iPads Can I download the App To?